upendrak/quotes/README.md

 Julin Maloof
 ---

 > I think I finally understand how some of this works!
+Maybe.

 Kaisa Kajala